hirdayeshr/hirdayeshr/README.md

 - 👋 Hi, I’m @hirdayeshr
-- 👀 I’m interested in  Data science
+- 👀 I’m interested in  Data Scientist
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me  Linkedin

 <!---
 hirdayeshr/hirdayeshr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.